codewith-bhanu/node-api/README.md

-Simple RestAPI of Contact details using Express, Mongodb and Typescript
+Simple RestAPI for Contact Details using Express, Mongodb and Typescript